-How Does Hypnosis Work for Alcoholism Addiction Treatment?
+How Does Hypnosis Work for Alcohol Addiction Treatment?

-In hypnosis, a person is put into a relaxed, hyper-responsive state, where their subconscious mind is highly open to suggestion.
+In hypnosis, a person naturally enters a relaxed, hyper-responsive state, where their subconscious mind is highly open to suggestion.
 The person is not asleep or unconscious but instead focused intently on what the hypnotist is saying.

 The two kinds of hypnosis, Analysis and Suggestion:

 Analysis finds the root cause of an addiction or disorder that is hidden in unconscious memory.
 Once found, this can be addressed with therapy.

 “Hypnosis avoids the critical censor of the conscious mind, which often defeats what we know to be in our best interests.
 The effectiveness of hypnosis appears to lie in the way in which it bypasses the critical observation and interference of the conscious mind, allowing the client’s intentions for change to take effect,” says the American Society of Clinical Hypnosis.